-Governmental Constraints: Refers to reasonable regulations, ordinances and fees that govern the development of new housing.

-Non Governmental Constraints: Refers to financial assistance offered by the City or other organizations.
+- ☐ Governmental Constraints, refers to reasonable regulations, ordinances and fees that govern the development of new housing. - □ Non-Governmental Constraints, refers to financial assistance offered by the City or other organizations.
 The primary non-governmental constraint is the lack of adequate financial resources by individuals or families to purchase or rent market rate housing.
 These constraints are discussed under the category Market Constraints.

-Market Constraints: Refers to economic market factors that affect the cost of existing and new housing and any financial assistance available.

-Environmental Constraints: Refers to characteristics of the local environment that may affect the cost of new housing.
+(Haven't read it yet, but in the body this Title is missing) - ☐ Market Constraints, refers to economic market factors that affect the cost of existing and new housing and any financial assistance available. - □ Environmental Constraints, refers to characteristics of the local environment that may affect the cost of new housing.